 You can find out if your lawn’s sprinklers are the source of your water loss by inspecting the lawn along your sprinkler line for any substantially ‘greener’ patches.

-We also recommend that you feel for any wet spots on the grass around the sprinkler lines and heads.
+We also recommend that you feel for any wet spots on the grass around the sprinkler lines and heads, or any very green patches of garden or vegetation that could be growing quickly due to a water leak underground.

 Step 5 - Inspect Before the Water Meter